equinor/ert/docs/reference/configuration/keywords.rst

                 -- Load the data file called ECLIPSE.DATA DATA_FILE ECLIPSE.DATA

-        Necessary preparations to this file include:
+        See the ``DATA_KW`` keyword which can be used to utilize more template functionality in the eclipse datafile.

-        1. Insert ``INCLUDE`` statements to include the various uncertainty parameters in use at the right place in the datafile.
+        This is used to replace ERT magic strings into the data file, as well as update the number of cpus that are reserved for ERT in the queue system.

-        2. Make sure that the include files used in the datafiles can be correctly resolved from the runpath location.
+        It searches for PARALLEL in the data file, and if that is not found it will search for SLAVE and update <NUM_CPU> according to how many nodes are found, note that it does *not* parse the data files of the nodes, and will assume one cpu per node.

-        3. See the ``DATA_KW`` keyword which can be used to utilize more template functionality in the eclipse datafile.
+        It is strongly recommended to use the :ref:`RUN_TEMPLATE <run_template>` for magic string replacement and resource allocation instead.
+Combined with :ref:`NUM_CPU <num_cpu>` the resources for the cluster are specified directly in the ERT configuration, and can be templated into the ECLIPSE data file, see  :ref:`RUN_TEMPLATE <run_template>`.